isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 vacations.

 Meanwhile, every time I go to visit my professional friends, I'm struck by just how miserable they are.
-And what's worse is they don't even notice it-not even after breaking into tears at the mall food court.
+And what's worse is they don't even notice it --- not even after breaking into tears at the mall food court.
 But this is a choice that they are making, every day.
 It's the safe path that I inherited from my upper-middle class upbringing, and likely they from theirs.
 But all you need to do is pay rent and food.
 Literally all the rest is non-essential bonus stuff.

-Find a to take care of that part, and then spend a lot of time thinking about what you want your life to look like.
-How much money you need to make that happen?
+Find a way to take care of that part, and then spend a lot of time thinking about what you want your life to look like.
+How much money do you need to make that happen?

 One common objection I hear to this is "but I don't know, so I will keep making money until I figure it out."
 This would indeed be a good strategy if it weren't based on a fundamental misunderstanding.
-Deciding what you want gave life to look like is scary as hell (what if I get it wrong!) and so defaulting to the status-quo is a defense mechanism.
+Deciding what you want your life to look like is scary as hell (what if I get it wrong!) and so defaulting to the status quo is a defense mechanism.

-Instead, we must ask ourselves whether we want the rust of your life to look like it does now.
+Instead, we must ask ourselves whether we want the rest of your life to look like it does now.
 We must come to grips with the fact that this is all it's ever going to be, unless we change it.
 This is all we get.
 Lets try our best not to squander it.